What Is Paleo?

 - I wear nail polish.
 I don't care, I have ugly hands, nail polish is the only things that save them

-- I watch Real Housewives of Beverly Hills (pretty sure there isn't a single natural thing about that)
+- I watch Real Housewives of Beverly Hills (pretty sure there isn't a single natural thing about that show)

-- I work a full time job and blog on top of raising 2 kids under the age of 7 (stresssssful)
+- I work and raise 2 kids under the age of 7 (stresssssful)

 - I have lots and lots of electronics in my life.

-- I eat gluten-free baked goods when on vacations
+- I eat gluten-free baked goods on occasion

 - I use Aveda shampoo (I've tried no-poo and not so bad “poo” and just haven't liked any of it)